Intro: What is Common Cortical Algorithm (CCA) theory, and why does it matter for AGI?

 CCA theory, as I'm using the term, is a simplified model.
 There are almost definitely a couple caveats to it:

 - There are sorta "hyperparameters" on the generic learning algorithm which seem to be set differently in different parts of the neocortex.
 For example, some areas of the cortex have higher or lower density of particular neuron types.
+There are other examples too.
 I don't think this significantly undermines the usefulness or correctness of CCA theory, as long as these changes really are akin to hyperparameters, as opposed to specifying fundamentally different algorithms.
 So my reading of the evidence is that if you put, say, motor nerves coming out of visual cortex tissue, the tissue could do motor control, but it wouldn't do it quite as well as the motor cortex does.

 - There is almost definitely a gross wiring diagram hardcoded in the genome—i.e., set of connections between different neocortical regions and each other, and other parts of the brain.
 These connections later get refined and edited during learning.
 Again, we can ask how much the existence of this innate gross wiring diagram undermines CCA theory.
 How complicated is the wiring diagram?
 Is it millions of connections among thousands of tiny regions, or just tens of connections among a few regions?
 Would the brain work at all if you started with a random wiring diagram?
 I don't know for sure, but for various reasons, my current belief is that this initial gross wiring diagram is not carrying much of the weight of human intelligence, and thus that this point is not a significant problem for the usefulness of CCA theory.